What is a Colonoscopy?

 What are the possible complications?

-Colonoscopy is a safe procedure and complications are very rare, but can occur.
-Our office and the colonoscopy clinic will review these on the day of the procedure.
+Colonoscopy is a safe procedure and complications are very rare but can occur.
+Our office and the endoscopy clinic will review these on the day of the procedure.

-Most people will have a colonoscopy at some point in their life.
-Everyone age fifty or older is encouraged to undergo a colon screening examination, and there are many other reasons a person may receive a colonoscopy.
+Most people will have colon cancer screening at some point in their life.
+Everyone age 45 or older is encouraged to undergo a colon screening examination, and there are many other reasons a person may receive a colonoscopy.